daicorrea/my-project/book_me_up/README.md

 # BookMeUp

-<p>Project that gets the best value per star rating property by searching with dates and client type (regular or Rewards)</p>
+<p>Project that gets the best value per star rating property by searching with dates and client type (regular or Rewards).
+For more information, read the about.txt file.</p>

 <h2>Requirements</h2>